-The course intends to deliver the fundamentals field of Machine Learning, in particular focusing on the core concepts of supervised and unsupervised learning.
-Students will learn the algorithms which underpin many popular Machine Learning techniques, as well as developing an understanding of the theoretical relationships between these algorithms.
+The course intends to deliver the fundamentals field of Machine Learning, in particular focusing on the core concepts of supervised, unsupervised learning and semi supervised learning.
+Students will learn the algorithms which underpin many popular Machine Learning techniques, as well as developing an understanding of the hypothetical relationships between these algorithms.

+Sr. Course Outcomes Cognitive levels of

+No. attainment as per

+Bloom's Taxonomy

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy 1 Understand basics of ML L1, L2 2 Apply pre-processing techniques L1, L2, L3 3 Understand and apply regression for learning and assess the outcome L1, L2, L3, L4 4 Apply classification for learning and assess the outcome L1, L2, L3, L4 5 Apply optimization techniques for performance enhancement L1, L2, L3, L4 6 Apply unsupervised and reinforcement learning concepts and assess the outcome L1, L2, L3, L4
+1 Understand basics of ML L1, L2

+2 Apply pre-processing techniques L1, L2, L3

+3 Understand and apply regression for learning and assess the outcome L1, L2, L3, L4

+4 Apply classification for learning and assess the outcome L1, L2, L3, L4

+5 Apply optimization techniques for performance enhancement L1, L2, L3, L4

+6 Apply unsupervised and reinforcement learning concepts and assess the outcome L1, L2, L3, L4

+Outcome